 We believe in a positive approach and the use of instant sanctions when necessary.
 We want every child in KS1 to have their golden time on a Friday.
 Golden Time is 30 mins of activities in different areas of school.
-Letting children with more challenging behaviour have golden time is a good way to build relationships and have a positive and rewarding time in class.
+Golden time is a good way to build relationships and have a positive and rewarding time in class and this applies to all children including those with more challenging behaviour.